 The Best Start program for Kindergarten students informs learning practices.
 The MiniLit program targets specific students in Literacy and remains a successful addition to student learning activities.
 Significant student data collected and analysed by all staff was used to plan and implement specific learning targets across all stages.
 Extra teaching staff were engaged to allow for smaller learning and teaching groups and to allow for specialist targeted teaching opportunities.
-Years 3 and 5 students did not participate in NAPLAN in 2020 due to COVID-19, however, students in Year 6 completed the diocesan Religious Education test.
 Further whole school assessments and ACER online assessments were utilised to identify student skills and knowledge with data being used for future whole school planning.
 Professionals from the Catholic Schools Office collaborated with school personnel to assist in planning and implementing teaching programs.
 Professional development continued throughout the year to reinforce the key messages and content of the curriculum.
 Extra teaching staff and education assistants provided ongoing support to students and assisted teachers in curriculum access for all students.
 ICT is incorporated into teaching and learning.